zulip/zulip/docs/contributing/code-style.md

 Our message row DOM elements have a custom attribute `zid` which contains the numerical message ID. **Don't access this directly as** `x.attr('zid')` !
-The result will be a string and comparisons (e.g. with `<=`) will give the wrong result, occasionally, just enough to make a bug that's impossible to track down.
+The result will be a string and comparisons (e.g., with `<=`) will occasionally return the wrong result, just often enough to make a bug that's impossible to track down.

 You should instead use the `id` function from the `rows` module, as in `rows.id(x)`.
 This returns a number.
 Even in cases where you do want a